Reader’s Request

 - Cut out many smaller rectangles from the yellow paper for hair.

-- Next add the head… I suggested this was an arm.
+- Next, add the head.
+I suggested this was an arm.
 My son set me straight!
 Don’t forget to have fun!

 - Add the arms.

-- If you are doing this with young toddlers don’t forget to label the colors as well!
+- If you are doing this with young toddlers, don’t forget to label the colors as well!
 Add your hat!

-- Add the eyes and nose.
+- Then, add the eyes and nose.

 - Add your buttons.

-- Let dry!
+- Let your scarecrow craft dry!

 Shape Books

-Clay Quest Minis: Search for Shapes! by Helen Bogosian is a big hit with my son and me!
-I was lucky enough to have this book sent to me by the publisher because it’s already come in handy on a ferry, and waiting to be seated at a restaurant keeping my son happy and busy searching for shapes.
+Clay Quest Minis: Search for Shapes!by Helen Bogosian is a big hit with my son and me!
+I was lucky enough to have this book sent to me by the publisher.
+It came in handy on a ferry and waiting for a seat at a restaurant, keeping my son happy and busy searching for shapes.
 This book is an activity book that has a simple rhyme and request for the reader to find 2 shapes on every page.
-The shapes are hidden in the adorable clay “illustrations” , really they are photographs of clay sculptures that range in theme from a spider web to dinosaurs to princess crowns and more.
-My son loves playing ” Detective” and what I like is that the challenge is just right for his age group 2-3 year olds.
-Younger toddlers will still enjoy it and it’s vibrant colors but to do it independently this is the perfect age.
-I try to find negatives with books that are sent to me from publishers for review, but I am having a hard time this really is a good shape book!
+The shapes are hidden in the adorable clay “illustrations”, really they are photographs of clay sculptures that range in theme from a spider web to dinosaurs to princess crowns and more.

-So Many Circles, So Many Squares by Tana Hoban is a picture book that is all about shapes in our environment.
-There is page after page of pictures of daily life, food, signs etc… with the simple question of finding the shapes in the photos.
+by Tana Hoban is a picture book that is all about shapes in our environment.
+There is page after page of pictures of daily life, food, signs etc…with the simple question of finding the shapes in the photos.
 It’s a great book to use as a launch pad into a shape hunt in your own home or around town and worth a few looks because you will be surprised at the shapes you missed the first time.

 Darling!
 And…I used to have BUCKETS of crafts I created/discovered when I was director of our Parents’ Morning Out at my church…had I been blogging THEN I’d still have copies of everything!

-So cute
+So cute :).

 .-= Robin ~ PENSIEVE´s last blog ..Dead faith? =-.